 The Migration Amendment Act and the Migration Amendment (Removals and Other Measures) Act allow the Australian Government to pay third countries to accept people deported from Australia.
 These deportation powers are unprecedented, and there is no requirement that a person have any permanent right to reside in the third country, nor any guarantee of their safety and non-refoulement.
 A person who does not cooperate with their deportation may face detention of up to 5 years imprisonment with a minimum sentence of 12 months.
-The safety and non-refoulement with a minimum sentence of 12 months.

 Anyone who is in detention and due for removal from Australia could be sent to a third country.
-People on Bridging R visas can also be sent to a third country, and if accepted, their visa will automatically cease, and they will be taken back into detention.28 These powers will most likely be used against people who are owed protection or are stateless, and cannot be returned to their country of origin.
+People on Bridging R visas can also be sent to a third country, and if accepted, their visa will automatically cease, and they will be taken back into detention.
+These powers will most likely be used against people who are owed protection or are stateless, and cannot be returned to their country of origin.